sapthesh/bootstrap-boilerplate/README.md

-You can quickly get started with Bootstrap with nothing do download using the following template:
+You can get started quickly with Bootstrap with nothing:

 ```html
 <!DOCTYPE html>